omni/token-bridge/README.md

 **Bridge Elements**
 1. An oracle written in NodeJS, contained in this repository.
-2. [Solidity smart contracts](https://github.com/poanetwork/poa-bridge-contracts).
+2. [Solidity smart contracts](https://github.com/ColuLocalNetwork/poa-bridge-contracts).
 Used to manage bridge validators, collect signatures, and confirm asset relay and disposal.
-3. [Bridge UI Application](https://github.com/poanetwork/bridge-ui).
+3. [Bridge UI Application](https://github.com/ColuLocalNetwork/bridge-ui).
 A DApp interface to transfer tokens and coins between chains.
-4. [Bridge Monitor](https://github.com/poanetwork/bridge-monitor).
-A tool for checking balances and unprocessed events in bridged networks.
-5. [Bridge Deployment Playbooks](https://github.com/poanetwork/deployment-bridge).
+4. [Bridge Deployment Playbooks](https://github.com/ColuLocalNetwork/deployment-bridge).
 Manages configuration instructions for remote deployments.

 The bridge oracle is deployed on specified validator nodes (only nodes whose private keys correspond to addresses specified in the smart contracts) in the network.
 The oracle connects to two chains via a Remote Procedure Call (RPC).
 It is responsible for:
 - listening to events related to bridge contracts